InfinityVM/InfinityVM/book/src/integration/README.md

 ## Overview

-The InfinityVM coprocessor works by separating application logic from settlement logic.
-Application logic can run entirely offchain, giving users the experience of a Web2 server.
-Settlement (balance transfers or state changes) happens on the decentralized base-layer.
+The InfinityVM coprocessor allows developers to run offchain compute to supplement or entirely replace their smart contract applications.

 To make this safe and efficient, we utilize zkVMs.
 A zkVM program is written in a language that compiles down to RISC-V. It accepts any inputs, runs some compute using these inputs, and then returns the result.

-Developers define their settlement logic as a zkVM program with a set of public inputs.
-These inputs come from user input to the application server.
-The result of this settlement is then used onchain.
+A zk proof can then be generated to prove the correctness of this execution, enabling anyone to cheaply verify this offchain work.

 The high-level flow looks like this: